Jaivik22/first_flutter/README.md

 # first_flutter
 In this branch
 Changes:
-  No changes to previous functionality.
+  -> No changes to previous functionality.

 Updates:
-  Added progressbar for every webpage loading
+  -> Added progressbar for every webpage loading,
-  Added backbutton functionality
+  -> Added backbutton functionality